Friday, May 10, 2024

 Beautifully written.
 Bravo!" — Ray Bradbury.

 In Blood Is Pretty, the bad guy that my hero, The Fixxer, must thwart is a film executive, Andy Rand, who chases after a virtual reality program more powerful and effective than the ones we have today.
 Veritas is its name, and it can quite literally control minds and give them whatever “truth” the controller wishes to give them.
 That film executives enjoy having power over people’s lives in Hollywood is not, I think, a surprising idea.
-So why wouldn’t they want power or people outside of Hollywood if they could grab it?
+So why wouldn’t they want power over people outside of Hollywood if they could grab it?
 Is it a personality type?
 Or a drug hard to kick—until they are kicked out.

 "Leiva's immense gifts for mystery and suspense